francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Treasures.md

 - Skull of a vampire hunter
 - Feather pen.
 Write in the air with the pen and break it.
 Mending it will cause the pen to spell out the message.
 - Blindfold.
 Lets you see invisible things but not visible things.
+- Shadow Heart: Slaying Selawynn imbues your focus with Void energy: +1 casting focus, requires attunement, attunement can only be removed with greater restoration (behaves like a curse).
+Selawynn's grace: Once per long rest, when you would suffer damage, you may instead teleport 60 feet to a unoccupied square that is in darkness.